Stockland Glendale

-Glendale City Centre (previously known as Stockland Super Centre Glendale & Stockland Glendale) is a large shopping centre located in the suburb of Glendale in the City of Lake Macquarie, Australia.
+Glendale City Centre (previously known as Stockland Super Centre Glendale and Stockland Glendale) is a large shopping centre located in the suburb of Glendale in the City of Lake Macquarie, Australia.

 It is located on Lake Road on a 19.6 ha parcel of land, and primarily serves the Lake Macquarie region to the southwest of Newcastle.

 Transport

 Glendale City Centre has bus connections to Belmont, Cardiff, Charlestown, Kotara, Newcastle, Seahampton, Swansea, Toronto, Warners Bay, Wallsend and West Wallsend, as well as local surrounding suburbs.
 It is served by Newcastle Transport and Hunter Valley Buses.
 The majority of its bus services are located at the bus stop outside Event Cinemas.

 Glendale City Centre has a large open car park with 2,312 spaces.

 There are plans for a new Lake Macquarie Transport Interchange which was to include a new railway station, bus interchange and road bridge over the railway line.
 It was first proposed in the mid-1990s and was to be built in 1998 with a completion date in 2003 with a total cost of around $33 million.
 Construction of stage one commenced in July 2015 and was completed in June 2017 which was an extension of Glendale Drive which is two roads built on either side of the Main Northern railway line.
 Stage two is set to include a new railway station and bus interchange, however this stage of the project is yet to be funded the state government announced that it will not fund the new bridge across the railway line.
 The project was managed by Lake Macquarie City Council.